Brown-Puzzle-Club/brown-puzzle-club/content/archive/_index.md

 <h1 style="text-align:center;">Past Hunts</h1>

+### Orientation Hunt 2025

+A <a href="/archive/orientation2025.pdf">small puzzle packet</a> written for New Student Orientation at Brown in September 2025.

+The hunt had 4 puzzles and a meta, and was designed to be easily solvable by people new to hunting.

+### Brown Puzzlehunt 2025

+In 2025, <a href="https://2025.brownpuzzlehunt.com">Brown Puzzlehunt</a> demanded that solvers fix Brown Puzzle Cinemas' six unfinished movies before awards season.

 ### Puzzlethon 2024

 This was a <a href="/puzzlethon">club event</a> where we wrote and released an entire hunt, starting from scratch, in 24 hours.